George Tintle: National team

-Tintle earned two caps with the national team in 1916.
+Tintle earned two caps with the US men's national team in 1916.
 In the first official U.S. national team game, the U.S. defeated Sweden on August 20, 1916.
 On September 3, 1916, Tintle and his team mates tied Norway before returning to the U.S.

 Coaching

 Tintle coached Harrison High School after retiring from playing professionally.
 According to the Soccer Hall of Fame, his team went seven seasons undefeated.

 He was inducted into the National Soccer Hall of Fame in 1953.